SMART: Self-Aware Agent for Tool Overuse Mitigation: Discussions

-\textbf{Agent's improper tool usage.} Our empirical analysis reveals a notable phenomenon of \textit{tool overuse}, where agents frequently rely on external tools even when internal knowledge is sufficient.
+\paragraph{Agent's improper tool usage.} Our empirical analysis reveals a notable phenomenon of \textit{tool overuse}, where agents frequently rely on external tools even when internal knowledge is sufficient.
 This over-reliance likely arises from two factors: i) the agent’s uncertainty about its own capabilities, and ii) the perceived ease of external lookups compared to internal reasoning.
 We also observe instances of \textit{tool underuse}, especially in large-scale models like GPT-4o and Llama-70B, where agents neglect to call essential tools, possibly due to misjudging the complexity of the task.
 Both overuse and underuse contribute to concerns over computational efficiency and solution accuracy.
 Future research could explore methods to better balance these trade-offs, such as by introducing explicit resource constraints or budgets for tool calls.

-\textbf{Mechanisms behind human and LM's decision-making.} Cognitive science suggests that human decision-making arises from both intuitive judgments and reflective strategies.
-Similarly, in LMs, problem-solving is influenced by implicit heuristics (e.g., memorized patterns) and explicit tool-using behaviors.
+\paragraph{Mechanisms behind human and LM's decision-making.} Cognitive science suggests that human decision-making arises from both intuitive judgments and reflective strategies.
+Similarly, in language models (LMs), problem-solving is influenced by implicit heuristics (e.g., memorized patterns) and explicit tool-using behaviors.
 When tools are available, LMs often default to external queries, akin to humans seeking external confirmation when uncertain.
-However, LMs lack self-monitoring and rely on external or data-driven cues to determine when to trust their internal knowledge.
-Developing frameworks that integrate implicit heuristics with explicit reasoning could lead to more adaptive and efficient LM decision-making.
+However, unlike humans, LMs lack self-monitoring and rely on external or data-driven cues to determine when to trust their internal knowledge.
+Developing frameworks that integrate implicit heuristics with explicit reasoning could lead to more adaptive and efficient decision-making in LMs.